 - AI/ML: Play around with image classifiers, toss together a chatbot, or try your hand at detecting fake news (good luck, honestly).

-- App Dev: Flutter or React Native—pick your poison, just make something people might want to use.
+- App Dev: Flutter or React Native—pick your language, just make something people might want to use.

-- Cloud: Get cozy with AWS or GCP, set up CI/CD pipelines, or spin up Docker containers like you actually know what “containerization” means.
+- Cloud: Get upskilled with AWS or GCP, set up CI/CD pipelines, or spin up Docker containers like you actually know what “containerization” means.

-Oh, and for the love of all that is good, put your code on GitHub.
-Make it public, slap a decent README on there, and when you’re in an interview, don’t just awkwardly mumble—have a one-minute pitch ready to go for each project.
+After doing all the projects, put your code on GitHub.
+Make it public, put a decent README on there, and when you’re in an interview, don’t just gracefully mumble—have a one-minute pitch ready to go for each project.
 Show some confidence!

 Step 7: Aptitude & Logical Reasoning – The First Filter